ZZZdreamm/Cacarrot/README.md

 If host closes website he have 15 seconds to come back to game or else game is considered closed and players will get communicate about it being abandoned.
 State of game on every device is being consistent after refresh of page by getting data from firebase database before rendering whole game component.
+You can't create game on phone because it is too small for showing answers in game anyway, so host must be on bigger device.

 TODO:
 - between questions add possibility for players to buy special bonuses that will affect them or other players for their points